Whirly-Girl Scholarship Sponsors

-The Aircraft Ditching Course Scholarship provides a deserving Whirly-Girl the knowledge and skills necessary to react to an aircraft-ditching emergency, care for herself in a sea survival situation, and to participate to the maximum extent in her rescue.
+The Aircraft Ditching Course Scholarship provides two deserving Whirly-Girls the knowledge and skills necessary to react to an aircraft-ditching emergency, care for herself in a sea survival situation, and to participate to the maximum extent in her rescue.

-Sponsored by P&S Agricultural Services, Inc. (P&S) in memory of Karen Johnson, WG#1520 who died on 2 January 2013 while frost flying.
+Sponsored by Agricultural Air Services in memory of Karen Johnson, WG#1520 who died on 2 January 2013 while frost flying.
 This scholarship will give a deserving Whirly-Girl an introduction to the skills required for low-level flying and an understanding of the application of spray chemicals and frost flying techniques.
-Applicants must be 21 years or older and hold current licenses and medical certificates as endorsed by the FAA or other recognized aviation administration.
-To be successful, each applicant must have a minimum of 200 hours rotary flight time and hold a commercial helicopter license.
-Some turbine experience is an advantage.
-In return, P&S will provide 10 hours of turbine flight in and/or access to one or more of the rotorcraft operated for commercial purposes of the application of agricultural pesticides, including a B206B, a B206L, and/or MD500D, equipped with Simplex spray systems.
+Agricultural Air Services will provide 10 hours of turbine flight in and/or access to one or more of the rotorcraft operated for commercial purposes of the application of agricultural pesticides, including a B206B, a B206L, and/or MD500D, equipped with Simplex spray systems.
 Education and access to associated training materials in the areas of aerial, row crop, forestry pesticide application, and the importance of emergency procedures will be provided, in addition to an introduction to spray systems and chemical loading requirements for ground transportation.
 Applicants will be taught turnkey responsibilities and how to use specialist Mapstar and Batham GPS guidance systems.
 Accommodation for the required training period will be provided for up to 2 weeks.
-Training will take place P&S Agricultural Services, Inc. in Lorida, Okeechobee County, FL.
+Training will take place at Agricultural Air Services, Inc. in Lorida, Okeechobee County, FL.

 Air Evac EMS, Inc., which operates Air Evac Lifeteam, is the largest independently owned and operated membership-supported air medical service in the United States and conducts its operations through 113 mutually-supporting air medical bases across 15 states.
 The company has established itself as the preeminent provider of air ambulance services to communities in need of advanced emergency health care and rapid medical transport.
 The company operates the world's largest fleet of more than 110 medically-equipped Bell 206 Long Ranger helicopters, along with Bell 407 helicopters and fixed-wing air medical services from two bases in Missouri and Kentucky.
-Air Evac Lifeteam offered two Bell 206 transitions to the Whirly-Girls for 2014.
+Air Evac Lifeteam is offer two Bell 206 transitions to the Whirly-Girls.

 Aviation Specialties Unlimited NVG Scholarship